 I love wearing bucket hats on trips.
 They keep me shielded from the sun and rain while keeping my hands free to take photos and videos.

 Tribord Easybreath Snorkeling Mask

 If you enjoy snorkeling, then you’re going to love this mask.
 It’s a revolutionary device that combines the mask and snorkel into one piece.
 The mask covers your entire face so you can breathe more naturally and not have to stick an uncomfortable snorkel in your mouth.

 If you’re going to the beach or anywhere with water, then it’s a good idea to have one of these waterproof river bags to keep your valuables dry and protected.

-Wacom Intuos Pro Pen and Touch Large Tablet
+Wacom Intuos Tablet

-Seagate 1TB External Hard Drive
+Seagate External Hard Drive

 You need a good external hard drive to store all your pictures and files.
 I’ve used several brands but I find the Seagate drives to be the most reliable.

-Most of the links in this guide are Amazon or other affiliate links, meaning we’ll get a small commission if you make a purchase at NO extra cost to you.
+Most of the links in this guide are Amazon or other affiliate links, meaning we’ll get a small commission if you make a purchase at no extra cost to you.
 We only recommend products that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us keep this blog going.
 Thank you!